 What Should I Do First?

 Prior to any abortion, you will need to verify your pregnancy and find out how far along you are.
 Through pregnancy testing and a limited ultrasound at Onslow Pregnancy Resource Center, we can answer those questions for you.
-Both services are free and completely confidential.
+Our Clinic does not benefit financially from your decision regarding your pregnancy.
+All our services are free and confidential.
+We do not perform or refer for abortion, but we do provide information and services, so you are equipped to make an informed choice about your pregnancy.

 If you have questions or want to know more about abortion procedures and the possible side effects, please call us.
 We want you to be fully informed.
 You are not in this alone.
 We are here for you.
 Talk with us before making a decision about your unplanned pregnancy.